Zayna Haider received the Steve Pool Memorial Scholarship in Atmospheric and Climate Science

 Read more about this recognition on the UW College of the Environment news.

-NASA selects STRIVE, led by Prof. Lyatt Jaeglé, for next-generation satellite mission
+NASA selected STRIVE, led by Prof. Lyatt Jaeglé, for next-generation satellite mission

 “NASA announced on Thursday last week that both the University of Washington STRIVE team and the UW-affiliated EDGE team were selected to lead satellite missions to better understand Earth and improve capabilities to foresee environmental events and mitigate disasters.”
 The STRIVE (Stratosphere Troposphere Response using Infrared Vertically-resolved light Explorer) mission is led by Professor Lyatt Jaeglé from the Department, and the EDGE (Earth Dynamics Geodetic Explorer) mission is led by Helen Amanda Fricker at the University of California, San Diego.